jalpp/swesim/README.md

 This project enables complete software project planning through coordinated AI agents using the Mastra framework.
 It provides automated design, architecture, and implementation planning for web applications, all orchestrated through a unified agent network.

+## Template

+This template provides easy to use agentnetwork that uses Mastra's tools, agents and agentnetwork that can be forked for personal needs, ex: changing backend from Typescript to Java or making Database agent use NoSQL instead of SQL

 ## Features

 * **Multi-Agent Coordination**: Four specialized agents working in sequence